-ONEOK Bakken NGL Pipeline: On July 26, 2010, ONEOK Partners announced plans to construct a new 12" natural gas liquids pipeline capable of moving 60,000 BPD from existing and planned facilities in the

-Williston Basin to an interconnect with the Overland Pass Pipeline near Cheyenne, WY.
+ONEOK Bakken NGL Pipeline: On July 26, 2010, ONEOK Partners announced plans to construct a new 12" natural gas liquids pipeline capable of moving 60,000 BPD from existing and planned facilities in the Williston Basin to an interconnect with the Overland Pass Pipeline near Cheyenne, WY.
 The "Bakken NGL Pipeline" was built to address the high volumes of natural gas liquids that are extracted from the rich Bakken gas during processing.
 The pipeline operates as a Y-grade system, with product fractionation taking place in Bushton, KS.
 ONEOK announced completion of the pipeline in April 2013 and an expanded capacity of 135,000 BPD in September 2014.

 In February 2018, ONEOK announced a new NGL transmission system known as the Elk Creek Pipeline.
 The \$1.4 billion project could initially connect 240,000 barrels per day of NGLs from the Williston Basin to further NGL infrastructure in Kansas.
-This project could be expanded up to 400,000 barrels per day.
-Construction of the pipeline began in 2018 and is expected to be complete by the end of 2019.
+Construction of the pipeline began in 2018 and was placed in service late 2019.
+This project could be expanded up to 400,000 barrels per day if market conditions justify the added investment.

-Vantage Pipeline: On July 15, 2010, Mistral Energy announced a new 430 mile liquid ethane pipeline from Tioga, ND to Empress, AB.
+Vantage Pipeline: On July 15, 2010, Mistral Energy announced a new 430-mile liquid ethane pipeline from Tioga, ND to Empress, AB.
 With an initial capacity of 40,000 BPD, the new "Vantage Pipeline" was built to address the high concentration of ethane found in North Dakota's natural gas.
 Placed into service Q2 2014 in conjunction with the Hess Tioga Gas Plant Expansion, the pipeline was constructed of 10" pipe.
 In September 2014, Pembina Pipeline Corporation purchased the Vantage Pipeline from Mistral Midstream.